 4.4.1.
-BACT Options for PM from Cooling Towers
+BACT options for PM from cooling towers

-Microsoft reviewed the available published literature and the RBLC and identified drift eliminators as demonstrated technologies for the control of particulate matter (PM), from the proposed cooling towers.
+Microsoft reviewed the available published literature and the RBLC and identified drift eliminators as demonstrated technologies for the control of PM from the proposed cooling towers.
 Drift eliminators can reduce the amount of drift, and therefore the amount of particulate matter released into the air.

 4.4.1.1.
-Cooling Towers with 0.0005 Percent Drift Efficiency
+Cooling towers with 0.0005 percent drift efficiency

 Microsoft proposes to use high-efficiency drift eliminators that will achieve a liquid droplet drift rate of no more than 0.0005 percent of the recirculation flow rate within each cooling tower.
-Microsoft estimates that by using a 0.0005 percent drift rate and a total dissolved solids (TDS) concentration of 69,000 mg/L, only 13 percent of the solid evaporated drift particles will be smaller than 2.5 microns in diameter (PM2.5), and 56 percent will be smaller than PM10 (based on sizing approach presenting in: "Calculating Realistic PM10 Emissions from Cooling Towers", Reisman and Frisbie, Environmental Progress, July 2002).
-Microsoft's original application dated January 17, 2014 stated that a cooling tower with 0.0005 percent drift efficiency is the most efficient drift eliminator that is commercially available.
+Microsoft estimates that by using a 0.0005 percent drift rate and a total dissolved solids (TDS) concentration of 69,000 mg/L, only 13 percent of the solid evaporated drift particles will be smaller than 2.5 microns in diameter (PM{2.5}), and 56 percent will be smaller than PM10 (based on sizing approach presenting in: "Calculating Realistic PM10 Emissions from Cooling Towers", Reisman and Frisbie, Environmental Progress, July 2002).
+Microsoft's original application dated January 17, 2014, stated that a cooling tower with 0.0005 percent drift efficiency is the most efficient drift eliminator that is commercially available.

 4.4.1.2.
-Cooling Towers with 0.0003 Percent Drift Efficiency
+Cooling towers with 0.0003 percent drift efficiency

-In Ecology's 2/26/2014 incompleteness letter for the original January 2014 Microsoft "Oxford" application (the name at the time), Ecology noted that a cooling tower with 0.0003 percent drift rate was in use at the Harquahala power plant in Arizona, which is regulated by the Maricopa County Air Pollution Control District (APCD).
-Because of this, Ecology asked Microsoft to defend or revise the claim in the original application stating that a cooling tower with 0.0005 percent drift efficiency is the most efficient drift eliminator that is commercially available.
+In Ecology's February 26, 2014, incompleteness letter for the original January 2014 Microsoft "Oxford" application (the name at the time); Ecology noted that a cooling tower with 0.0003 percent drift rate was in use at the Harquahala power plant in Arizona, which is regulated by the Maricopa County Air Pollution Control District (APCD).
+Because of this, Ecology asked

+Microsoft to defend or revise the claim in the original application stating that a cooling tower with 0.0005 percent drift efficiency is the most efficient drift eliminator that is commercially available.
 Upon review, Microsoft's consultant (Landau Associates) learned that the 0.0003 percent drift cooling tower at Harquahala is custom built for that large utility electric power plant.
 It has a water recirculation rate of 15,000 gpm, and is not comparable to what is needed at MWH, which has a water recirculation rate of only 950 gpm.
 When Microsoft requested price quotes for cooling towers with 0.0003 percent drift efficiency for the cooling towers to be used at the MWH Data Center, venders responded that a cooling tower with 0.0003 percent drift efficiency is not a commercially available product because it is below field measurement capabilities, and could not be proven.
 According to EPA's BACT/LAER Clearinghouse database, Microsoft found BACT levels for cooling towers from 0.005 percent and 0.0005 percent.
-Of 30 cooling towers identified between 2003-2013, twenty-four had BACT determinations of 0.0005%, and six had BACT determinations from between 0.005 percent to 0.0005 percent.
+Of 30 cooling towers identified between 2003-2013, twenty-four had BACT determinations of 0.0005 percent.